 Heavy continuous timber (Subalpine fir) and steep terrain.

-Fire management officers will continue to monitor by air.
+Fire management officers will continue to monitor by air and use a helicopter for suppression as necessary.

 The Elk Creek Trail (#1944) has been re-opened.